mahoney1/test/rest-auth-oauth2.md

     sed -e 's/localhost:/orderer.example.com:/' -e 's/localhost:/peer0.org1.example.com:/' -e 's/localhost:/peer0.org1.example.com:/' -e 's/localhost:/ca.org1.example.com:/'  < $HOME/.composer/cards/jdoe@trade-network/connection.json  > /tmp/connection.json && cp -p /tmp/connection.json $HOME/.composer/cards/jdoe@trade-network

- Lastly, we want to export the card - to use for import on a 'remote application' - this is the card that we will use to authenticate to the REST server (ie if it was located remote to the REST server)
+ Lastly, we want to export the card to a file - to use for import elsewhere  - this is in fact the card that we will use to import then  authenticate to the REST server (ie if it was located remote to the REST server) and we can discard the initial enrolment based business network card file.

-     composer card export -f jdoe.card -n jdoe@trade-network
+     composer card export -f jdoe_exp.card -n jdoe@trade-network ; rm jdoe.card

-This card can now be used in the REST client (the browser).
+This card can now be used in the REST client (the browser) in the next section.

 ### Authenticating from the REST API Explorer and testing using specific identities

-You need to add an identity to a REST client wallet and then set this identity as the default one to use for making API calls.

 Go to http://localhost:3000/auth/google_oauth2 - this will direct you to the Google Authentication consent screen.